-We offer you the astronomy calendar for March 2019.
+Here, you can find March 2020 astronomy calendar.
 Astronomy is the foundation upon which astrology can operate.
 Actually, astrology and astronomy were treated together, under the Latin name of astrologia, being separated only by the Western 17th century philosophy.
-One thing is sure: a good astrologer needs to study astronomy.
+For sure: a good astrologer needs to study astronomy.

 The March equinox or Northward equinox is the equinox on the Earth when the subsolar point (the point at which the sun is perceived to be directly overhead that is, where the sun’s rays strike the planet exactly perpendicular to its surface) appears to leave the Southern Hemisphere and cross the celestial equator, heading northward as seen from Earth.